-The Bank's authorized share capital consists of an unlimited number of common shares without nominal or par value and an unlimited number of first preferred shares and second preferred shares without nominal or par value, issuable in series, which classes may be issued for a maximum consideration of C\$20 billion and C\$5 billion, respectively.
-As of August 17, 2018, the Bank had issued and outstanding 1,439,948,844 common shares and 250,989,449 first preferred shares.
+The Bank's authorized share capital consists of an unlimited number of common shares without nominal or par value and an unlimited number of first preferred shares, as described in Description of First Preferred Shares, and second preferred shares without nominal or par value, issuable in series, which classes may be issued for a maximum consideration of C\$20 billion and C\$5 billion, respectively.
+As of July 31, 2021, the Bank had issued and outstanding 1,424,992,376 common shares and issued and outstanding 138,015,385 first preferred shares.
 There are no second preferred shares currently outstanding.